Medical Job Interview Tips to Land Your First Healthcare Job

 • You are not in a modeling contest; the only colors you should wear to an interview are dark blue, black, or gray.

-• You wouldn’t let someone with hair covering her eyes draw your blood… Make sure that your hair is out of the way and up in a very tight ponytail.
+• Make sure that your hair is out of the way and up in a very tight ponytail.

-• The earrings you choose to wear should be no bigger than the size of a dime.
+• The earrings you choose should be no bigger than the size of a dime.

-• If you choose to wear a watch, choose only a sport watch (Scrubs and Beyond has them).
+• Only sport watches allowed (Scrubs and Beyond has them).

 Helpful Tips for Gentlemen